OutSystems/docs-support/src/release-notes/mabs/10/mabs-10.md

 Here is the list of changes made to MABS 10 that may affect the building of your apps.

 * The legacy Android Support Libraries (`com.android.support`) are no longer supported.
-Builds containing these libraries will fail until they are migrated to [their respective AndroidX counterpart](https://developer.android.com/jetpack/androidx/migrate/artifact-mappings).
+Builds containing these packages will fail until they are migrated to [their respective AndroidX counterpart](https://developer.android.com/jetpack/androidx/migrate/artifact-mappings).
 Owners of non-supported plugins using Android Support Libraries must migrate their plugins to work with MABS 10.
+(RNMT-6187)
+* The `AndroidXEnabled` preference no longer takes any effect and can be removed from Extensibility Configurations, since usage of `AndroidX` packages is now mandatory.
 (RNMT-6187)
 * Removed functionality that was specifically adding `aps-environments` to plist when present in the provisioning profile.
 This should be handled by each plugin making use of the `aps-environment` entitlement, and not generically by MABS since not all applications need this.
 (RNMT-5935)